Hannoob/ROPvsSolid/README.md

 This is the fact that in Visual Studio, ROP style code, is much more difficult to step through when it comes to debugging time.
 This could be countered by saying that, generally, F# code requires a lot less debugging, but when you have to step through, it is not quite as easy as on the C# code.
 This is because each piece of logic consists of a bunch of functions glued together, and not disjunct steps like C# code.
-I guess it is possible that in the future, someone comes up with a better tool to debug these composed functions, but as it stands right now, it is not that easy to step through the code.
+I guess it is possible that in future, someone comes up with a better tool to debug these composed functions, but as it stands right now, it is not that easy to step through the code.

 ## Closing arguments

-So in the end, just like any other language or paradigm that came before this, it is not the silver bullet that will solve all the issues we've had with code, but I do think there are a few things that we can learn from these ideas that will change software everywhere for the better.
-I personally like the readability and how easy it is to write tests, as well as the way I hardly ever get surprized by the behaviour of the code I write, more than I dislike some of the minor kinks this may have.
+I personally like the readability and how easy it is to write tests, as well as the way I hardly ever get surprized by the behavior of the code I write, more than I dislike some of the minor kinks this may have.
 I am also a huge fan of the idea that I can basically copy and paste both my code, and my tests, and paste it into some document to serve as documentation for non-technical people.
 (I have never actually tried this, but please let me know if it works).

-Secondly, I think I am also wise enough to know that we as programmers are creative and lazy enough to write horrible code in whichever language or paradigm we are presented with.
+So, in the end, just like any other language or paradigm that came before this, it is not the silver bullet that will solve all the issues we've had with code, but I do think there are a few things that we can learn from these ideas that could change software everywhere for the better.
-That is why I am hoping that this post opens up a discussion on this topic, with many people contributing to, or challenging these ideas, so that we can get to a point where we have established best-practices for writing functional code, with great examples to make it easy to understand.
+Finally, I am hoping that this post furthers the discussion on the topic of good design principals for functional projects, with many people contributing to, or challenging these ideas, so that we can get to a point where we have established best-practices for writing functional code, with great examples to make it easy to understand.